 - It saves owners money.
 Several owners received discounts that exceeded the amount they spent on the plan.

-- Owners of multiple pets reap the biggest rewards.
+- Multi-pet owners reap the biggest rewards.
 Because it isn’t much more expensive to buy a plan that’ll cover all of your pets than it is to buy a plan for a single pet, the savings realized can be especially attractive for multi-pet homes.

 - It covers pre-existing conditions.
-Many insurance plans specifically exclude pre-existing conditions, which will leave you footing the bill for all treatment related to the condition.
+Many insurance plans specifically exclude pre-existing conditions, which will leave you footing the bill for a potentially expensive treatment related to the condition.
 But Pet Assure pays whether your dog is diagnosed today or the day he was born.

 On the other hand, owners who did not like the program primarily complained about two things:

 - Pet Assure may not provide coverage for your regular vet.
 If you are particularly attached to your current vet, you’ll definitely want to verify that he or she is a Pet Assure participant before enrolling.

 - Some complain that participating vets tend to be more a bit expensive.
 In some cases, the participating vets were more than 25% more expensive than non-participants, rendering the discount pointless.

 - Pet Assure has vets in many places (they even have vets in Puerto Rico), but that’s not the case everywhere.
 Some areas aren’t serviced by very many vets in the program.
 To give you an idea of the coverage provided by Pet Assure, we looked at 10 different cities (including big ones and smaller ones) to see how many vets were participating:

 - Atlanta, Georgia: 4 participating vets